gaosijia1234/API_Using_JSON/README.md

 # API_Using_JSON

 ## Objectives
-• Use of JSON.parse parser and synchronous XMLHttpRequest;
+• Use of JSON.parse parser and synchronous XMLHttpRequest\
 • Transform the content of a JSON document into an HTML page.

 ## Description